A Tale of Two Cities Family Quotes

 How we cite our quotes: Citations follow this format: (Volume.Chapter.Paragraph)

 "O Miss Manette, when the little picture of a happy father's face looks up in yours, when you see your own bright beauty springing up anew at your feet, think now and then that there is a man who would give his life, to keep a life you love beside you!"
 (2.13.49)

 Sydney Carton, certain that his solitary (and unhappy) life could never include Lucie, imagines instead a happy family life for her.

 Good Miss Pross!
 As if the estrangement between them had come of any culpability of hers.
 As if Mr. Lorry had not known it for a fact, years ago, in the quiet corner in Soho, that this precious brother had spent her money and left her!
 (3.8.23)

-Miss Pross’ good-natured affection sees no evil – even when her brother uses and abandons her.
+Miss Pross’s good-natured affection sees no evil—even when her brother uses and abandons her.
 Her devotion to Lucie seems slightly less remarkable in light of her complete devotion to her no-account brother, as well.

 Kidnapped and raped by the Marquis Evrémonde, a young woman descends into madness.
-Her ravings are also a form of an elegy for her family, all of whom died as a result of the Marquis’ actions.
+Her ravings are also a kind of elegy for her family, all of whom died as a result of the Marquis’s actions.